danielefriolo/ledgerMPC/README.md

 ### The Ledger Component

-The ledger component implements a bridges between the generic ledger and real ledgers.
-Currently it includes a bridge to Hyperldeger Fabric, a bridt to Ethereum and a bridge to a dummy blockchain that can be used to speed up tests.
-The modular design used for the ledger component allows to easily add new modules to support other real ledgers.
+The ledger component implements bridges between the generic ledger and real ledgers.
+Currently it includes a bridge to Hyperldeger Fabric, a bridge to Ethereum and a bridge to a dummy blockchain that can be used to speed up tests.
+The modular design used for the ledger component allows to easily add new bridges to support other real ledgers.